-The teaching programme for Geometry, Measurement and Statistics 4 is arranged into two strands, Geometry and Measurement, with a series of activity groups within each.
+The teaching programme for Geometry, Measurement and Statistics 6 is arranged into two strands, 'Geometry' and 'Measurement', with a series of activity groups within each.
 Both include coverage of statistics, in the form of data recording, presentation and interpretation.
+There are also three activity groups designed to provide extra problem solving practice, though it is expected that problem solving is not seen in isolation, but rather as a key reason for learning to think mathematically, and integral to all the activity groups.

-The long-term plan on page 17 of the Geometry,Measurement and Statistics 4 Teaching Resource Handbook shows the recommended order of the activity groups.
+The long-term plan on page 17 of the Geometry,

+Measurement and Statistics 6 Teaching Resource Handbook shows the recommended order of the activity groups.
 It has been carefully designed to scaffold children's understanding, so that they are able to meet the challenges of each new idea.
 For instance, children would not be expected to learn about the 24-hour digital clock without being able to tell the time to the nearest minute using the 12-hour digital clock.

-It should be noted that this structure has been designed together with the progression of the Numicon Number, Pattern and Calculating 4 teaching programme.
-The long-term plan included on the Numicon Planning and Assessment Support contains suggestions for integrating the Geometry, Measurement and Statistics 4 activity groups with those from the Number, Pattern and Calculating 4 Teaching Resource Handbook.
+It should be noted that this structure has been designed together with the progression of the Numicon Number, Pattern and Calculating 6 teaching programme.
+The long-term plan included on the Numicon Planning and Assessment Support contains suggestions for integrating the Geometry, Measurement and Statistics 6 activity groups with those from the Number, Pattern and Calculating 6 Teaching Resource Handbook.

-The medium-term plan on pages 18-23 of the Geometry, Measurement and Statistics 4 Teaching Resource Handbook gives expected coverage over the course of the year and also lists the activities and learning opportunities for each group.
+The medium-term plan on pages 18-21 of the Geometry, Measurement and Statistics 6 Teaching Resource Handbook gives expected coverage over the course of the year and also lists the activities and learning opportunities for each group.

 You may decide to follow the long- and medium-term plans as they stand.
 You may also find that you need to split some of the larger activity groups and return to them later.

-There are summary charts showing learning opportunities for each activity group in the long- and medium-term planning section of the Geometry, Measurement and Statistics 4 Teaching Resource Handbook and in the Planning and Assessment Support.
+There are summary charts showing focus activity titles and learning opportunities for each activity group in the long- and medium-term planning section of the Geometry, Measurement and Statistics 6 Teaching Resource Handbook and in the Numicon Planning and Assessment Support.
 You may find these useful for incorporating Numicon activities into your existing mathematics plans, should you decide not to follow the Numicon long-term plan for teaching the activity groups.

-The parts and structure of each activity group are highlighted in the key to the activity groups on pages 34-35 of this Implementation Guide (this is also included in the Teaching Resource Handbook).
+The parts and structure of each activity group are highlighted in the key to the activity groups on pages 38-39 of this Implementation Guide (this is also included in the Geometry, Measurement and Statistics 6 Teaching Resource Handbook).

-Each activity group begins with a 'low-threshold' focus activity designed to encourage and support confidence and ensure that all children are included.
+Each activity group begins with a relatively 'low threshold' focus activity designed to encourage and support confidence and ensure that all children are included.
 The remaining focus activities are designed to help children progressively develop their ideas around the mathematical theme of the activity group.
-The focus activities are designed for whole-class or group teaching.
+The focus activities are designed for whole-class and group teaching.
 Some may be taught quite quickly to the whole class as an introduction to be explored later with a focus group.
 Opportunities for reasoning through challenging questions and problems are provided throughout.
+Indeed, three of the activity groups (Geometry 2 and Measurement 3 and 4) contain series of problem solving activities using a range of measures in new contexts.